nandalopes/dotfiles/README.md

 I'd not care of using GitHub for backing up my `dotfiles` if my perspectives of using them remained in a single machine.
+You can install this repo via a Convenient script or manually in its defect.

 ## License